 The term curriculum is viewed in two different ways: the micro and the macro.
-The micro curriculum refers to subjects while the macro curriculum refers to curricular programs.
-For example, the subject biology is a micro curriculum while BS in Civil Engineering is a macro curriculum.
+The micro curriculum refers to subjects, while the macro curriculum refers to curricular programs.
+For example, the subject biology is a micro curriculum, while BS in Civil Engineering is a macro curriculum.

-What do the micro and the macro curriculum contain?
-The following criteria discusses the content of these two levels of the curriculum.
+What does the micro and the macro curriculum contain?
+The following section discusses the criteria for the selection of subject matter or content of these two levels of the curriculum.

-Seven Criteria for the Selection of Subject-matter or Content of the Curriculum
+Seven Criteria for the Selection of Subject Matter or Content of the Curriculum

-The selection of subject matter for micro curriculum employs the seven criteria below.
-For the macro curriculum, the subjects needed for the curricular program or course.
+The micro curriculum employs the seven criteria for the selection of subject matter below.
+For the macro curriculum, the subjects needed for the curricular program or course comprise the content.

-This criterion means that students should be given a chance to experiment, observe, and do field study.
+This criterion means students should be given a chance to experiment, observe, and do field study.
 This system allows them to learn independently.